 Boulder Ridge Wild Animal Park

-On select Sundays of the month, Boulder Ridge hosts special events included in the price of admission.
-For instance, August 7, there’s Reptile Days.
+On select days of the month, Boulder Ridge hosts special events included in the price of admission.
+For instance, on August 5 and 6 from 10 am to 6 pm, there’s Reptile Days.
 If you’ve got a budding herpetologist in your family, or you just love scaly creatures, Reptile Days is filled with educational and hands-on fun with frogs, lizards, and snakes.

-Boulder Ridge is open April through October, seven days a week.
+Boulder Ridge is open May through October, seven days a week, including all holidays during the season.
 Seniors 62 and over are $16 and 12 and over are $18.
 Kids ages three to 11 are $14, while kids two and under are free.

 Festival Hispano